MarcoHassan/AWS-server-/README.md

 The script will start running at this point.
 Notice that the script will run infinitely as when errors occurs the program will simply reactivate after 5 sec.

+This ensures that after a disconnect for whatever reason the program automatically tries to reconnect immediately.

-You can therefore interrupt the execution of the program with the Keyboard interrupt command.
+You can interrupt the execution of the program with the keyboard interrupt command.
 It is moreover advisable to run the program in the background by running the following code

 ```
-ASK ALEX
+ nohup ....
 ```

-Moreover due to the set up of a log file of reference in the python script you will be able to follow and check the operations of the program by inspecting the **twitter.log** file generated at the begging.
+Moreover due to the set up of a log file of reference in the python script you will be able to follow and check the operations of the program by inspecting the **twitter.log** file generated at the beginning.

 **Congrats!** You have at this stage a fully functional program automatically downloading and importing the tweets of your specific interest.
 You can find them both in your database as well as in the csv file.

 ## 4. Crontab Set Up

-In this last part we are going to descrbe the cron job set up in order to run a backup of the precious database periodically.
+In this last part we are going to describe the cron job set up in order to run a backup of the precious database periodically.

 As a first step it is important to operate through the root user to set up the cron job or to give sudo permission to the user of choice.